bsebhat/bsebhat.github.io/content/labs/03-pfsense/04-connect-juiceshop-to-lan.md

 I am able to ping the `juiceshop` from the `sysadmin` VM, and I can visit that Juice Shop web application running on it.

-But I need to allow the customer on the `juicefan` VM to access the `juiceshop` VM.
-The `juicefan` isn't connected to the `LAN` isolated network I created.
+But I need to allow the customer on the `customer` VM to access the `juiceshop` VM.
+The `customer` isn't connected to the `LAN` isolated network I created.
 I only want the VMs running the Juice Shop web application on that internal network.

-So I'll need to configure the `pfsense` firewall server to act like a gateway between the customer and the website, forwarding web requests from the "WAN" interface to the `juicefan` VM.
+So I'll need to configure the `pfsense` firewall server to act like a gateway between the customer and the website, forwarding web requests from the "WAN" interface to the `customer` VM.